Resource Isolation in PaaSTA, Kubernetes and Docker

 PaaSTA instance definitions include fields that specify the required resources for your service.
-The reason for this is two-fold: firstly, so that whichever Mesos framework can evaluate which Mesos agent making offers have enough capacity to run the task (and pick one of the agents accordingly); secondly, so that tasks can be protected from especially noisy neighbours on a box.
-That is, if a task under-specifies the resources it requires to run, or in another case, has a bug that means that it consumes far more resources than it should require, then the offending tasks can be isolated effectively, preventing them from having a negative impact on its neighbours.
+The reason for this is two-fold: firstly, so that the Kubernetes scheduler can evaluate which Kubernetes nodes have enough capacity to schedule the Kubernetes Pods (representing PaaSTA instances) on, in the cluster specified; secondly, so that the Pods can be protected from especially noisy neighbours on a box.
+That is, if a Pod under-specifies the resources it requires to run, or in another case, has a bug that means that it consumes far more resources than it should require, then the offending Pods can be isolated effectively, preventing them from having a negative impact on its neighbours.

-This document is designed to give a more detailed review of how Mesos Frameworks such as Marathon use these requirements to run tasks on different Mesos agents, and how these isolation mechanisms are implemented.
+This document is designed to give a more detailed review of how Kubernetes use these requirements to run Pods on different Kubernetes nodes, and how these isolation mechanisms are implemented.

 Final note: The details herein may, nay, will contain (unintended) inaccuracies.
 If you notice such a thing, we’d be super grateful if you could open a pull request to correct the document!